Mohan Singh Bisht

 Mohan Singh Bisht (/mɒhən ˈsɪŋ bɪʃt/; born 2 June 1957) is an Indian politician from Delhi, belonging to Bharatiya Janata Party (BJP).
-He is a Member of the Delhi Legislative Assembly from Karawal Nagar Vidhan Sabha constituency.
-He was elected successively in 1998, 2003, 2008, 2013, and 2020.
+He is the current Deputy Speaker of Delhi Legislative Assembly.
+He is a Member of the Delhi Legislative Assembly from Mustafabad Vidhan Sabha constituency.
+He was elected successively in 1998, 2003, 2008, 2013, 2020, and 2025.

 Early life

-Bisht was born on 2 June 1957 to Khushal Singh Bisht and Hira Devi at Ajoli village, Almora district, Uttarakhand.
+Bisht was born on 2 June 1957 to Khushal Singh Bisht and Hira Devi at Ajoli Malli village, Almora district, Uttarakhand.
 He was attracted to politics at a young age, as he enjoyed seeing politicians visit his village in an effort to garner votes.

 Political career

 Affiliations

 In 1976 he moved to Delhi and joined Bharatiya Jana Sangh, predecessor of the Bharatiya Janata Party.
 He joined the Hindu nationalist organisation Rashtriya Swayamsevak Sangh (English: National Volunteer Organisation) in 1992, becoming a swayamsevak.
 He is an active member of the Delhi unit of another Sangh Parivar constituent Vishwa Hindu Parishad (English: World Hindu Council).